Series: Poldark Saga #9

 Published: 1 June 1996

-After falling in love with the mysterious Stephen Carrington in The Stranger from the Sea, Clowance finally makes her mind up about her future and the couple get engaged.
+After falling in love with the mysterious Stephen Carrington, Clowance finally makes her mind up about her future and the couple get engaged.
 Although neither Ross nor Demelza are particularly pleased with her choice, they choose not to interfere and Ross helps Stephen to get a job with the local miller.
-Despite her happiness, Clowance still feels troubled by Stephen’s association with other women, particularly with the ailing Violet Kellow, and his growing resentment towards her family.
+Despite her happiness, Clowance still feels troubled by Stephen's association with other women, particularly with the ailing Violet Kellow, and his growing resentment towards her family.

 For Jeremy, the installation of the new steam engine at Wheal Leisure is an exciting time and a chance for him to prove himself to his father, however the mine is slow to yield any results and the finances are becoming tighter.
 Preoccupied with the mine, Jeremy has been doing his best to forget Cuby Trevanion, but it he finds it nearly impossible when he keeps bumping into her socially and realises he is still in love with her.
 However, if Jeremy wants to maintain a friendship with Cuby, he's going to have to accept the fact she is determined to marry a wealthy man to help her family out of their financial problems.

 While the eldest children are busy sorting out their futures, Ross is shocked when Demelza announces she is pregnant again and is convinced it will be a boy.
 Although Ross is excited by the prospect of another son, he can't help worrying about Demelza's health as the pregnancy seems to be taking a lot out of her.

 The Miller’s Dance is the ninth book in The Poldark Saga following the adventures of the Poldark family and their neighbours in Cornwall, however not much happens and it is spoiled somewhat by the lack of interesting characters.